spotfiresoftware/tibco-streaming-samples/web/openapi-server/openapi-server-war/README.md

-# Web: WAR generation with OpenAPI Code Generation tool
+# Web: OpenAPI Server WAR

 How to create a WAR from OpenAPI specification documentation with OpenAPI Code Generation tool